rimikadhara67/Parallel-k-Medoids/README.md

 * **Synchronization**: As the medoids update was a critical section, care was taken to avoid race conditions by ensuring proper synchronization between threads.

 ### Parallelization Using OpenMP
-In the OpenMP implementation, the assign_clusters() function was parallelized using *#pragma omp parallel* for.
+In the OpenMP implementation, the assign_clusters() function was parallelized using ```#pragma omp parallel``` for.
 This directive automatically created multiple threads, each responsible for a portion of the data points.
 The Euclidean distance calculation and cluster assignment process ran concurrently across these threads, reducing the time required for this phase.
 The medoid update step was also parallelized.
 Similar to the PThreads implementation, the update involved finding the best medoid for each cluster by minimizing the total distance to other points in the cluster.
-The *#pragma omp parallel* for directive was used, along with a critical section (#pragma omp critical) to prevent race conditions when updating the medoids.
+The ```#pragma omp parallel``` for directive was used, along with a critical section (#pragma omp critical) to prevent race conditions when updating the medoids.
 The use of OpenMP significantly simplified the parallelization of this step.

-## Results

 ## Challenges
 * **Threading Overhead**: In the case of small numbers of clusters (e.g., 256), the OpenMP implementation exhibited significant overhead and the timings are terrible, resulting in much longer runtimes compared to larger cluster sizes.
 This was probably due to the lack of work per thread, leading to inefficient thread utilization.